Peter Thoegersen: Reception

 notes that this music is "unlike almost anything you've ever heard.
-Readers take note, and hardy souls may respond" and suggests bring "a laser-like and microscopic intensity to one's listening."
+Readers take note, and hardy souls may respond" and suggests bringing "a laser-like and microscopic intensity to one's listening."
 Carl cites Elliott Carter, Pierre Boulez and Milton Babbitt as composers from a previous generation whose music had a similar feeling of "pure research", a fresh sound emerging from a fresh method.